sinanazem/sending-emails-with-python/README.md

 <hr>

 Before you start sending emails with Python, you need to prepare your Google account so that you can connect to Gmail with Python.

+- In order to be able to connect to Gmail with Python, you need to create a new app password in your Google account.
+To do this, enter the Google account settings at the address <a href="https://myaccount.google.com/">myaccount.google.com</a>.